naoshibaikyu/cyborgresistance/halloween.md

 WitchArrietty: Hey, how long is a robot zombie life anyways?

+AstroZombieg: ...

+WitchArrietty: ...

 AstroZombieg: Ugeeehhhh? **[suddenly collapses]**

 EVERYBODY: ...

-WitchArrietty Smug: Well, that answers it.
+WitchArrietty Smug: Not long enough apparently.

 MYSTERIOUS VOICE: KYEHH?
 You've already defeated my army of zombies???

 OniSilver: We did literally nothing.

-UlalaMolly Annoyed: Army?!?
+UlalaMolly Annoyed: And army?!?
 More like a wimp!
 That was pathetic, mysterious creepy voice!

 MYSTERIOUS VOICE: Kyeh!
 There was just one?!
 There were suppose to be a bunch of them!
 Where are they!?